GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/README.md

 ![alt text](https://github.com/GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/blob/master/res/pid-dlg.png?raw=true)
 ![alt text](https://github.com/GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/blob/master/res/asad-dlg.png?raw=true)

 Display the parameters that have been set.
-If the parameters are unset, the value is "0xFFFFFFFF" in sector11 of flash.</br>
+If the parameters are unset, the value is "0xFFFFFFFF" in sector11 of flash.
+The PID parameters shown in the figure need to be divided by hundred. (for example, P = 290, in firmware, P is 2.9 .)</br>

 ![alt text](https://github.com/GCY/Atrial-Fibrillation-Detection-Blood-Pressure-Monitor-Oscillometric-Method-/blob/master/res/tuning-dis.png?raw=true)